-Delivery of the Notes will be made against payment for the Notes on April 2, 2024.
-For additional information as to the relationship between us and RBC Capital Markets, LLC, please see the section "Plan of Distribution-Conflicts of Interest" in the prospectus.
+Delivery of the Notes will be made against payment for the Notes on April 16, 2024, which is the second (2nd) business day following the Pricing Date (this settlement cycle being referred to as "T+2").
+See "Plan of Distribution" in the prospectus supplement dated December 20, 2023.
+For additional information as to the relationship between us and RBC Capital Markets, LLC, please see the section "Plan of Distribution-Conflicts of Interest" in the prospectus dated December 20, 2023.

 After the initial offering of the Notes, the price to the public may change.